 I do not grade attendance nor participation as I trust students to attend and contribute where appropriate.
 Particularly for an accelerated class, it is essential to (a) attend class to absorb the material, and (b) ask questions if anything in the lecture is unclear.
 I am always happy to re-explain a concept if necessary; the pace of class is the students' responsibility.
 Students should attend the section of the class for which they are registered.
 In the case of an unavoidable conflict, students can attend another of my sections without notifying me.
+If it is impossible to make any section on a given day, you may miss class without notifying me, and are trusted to catch up on the material in your own time.
 In addition, students not registered for this course may attend without asking my permission first.
 Please display your name cards in class all times so that I can get to know you.